RedPitaya/RedPitaya/Test/bode/README.md

 developer: CimeM

-Latest version of bode analizator saved to bode.c
+lcr version 2.2

-bode.c is the code most of the work has been put in.
+TODO

-binary files have to be created with compiling, before uploading to RedPitaya
+- DC_bias has to be tested